finnthedawg/ml_regressions/README.md

 iterations = 100
 learn_rate = 0.01
 ```
 With the above parameters and using gradient descent of the MeanSquareError cost function.
-We obtained the following (log) cost curve that found the minima quickly.
-Resulting in the following output line
+We obtained the following (log) cost curve.
+After running this descent algorithm we found the minima quickly.
+Resulting in the following output line.

 <p align="center">
   <img width="350"  src="./figures/firstcost.png">